-Truck driver or not, most people have probably experienced that nagging, awful ache at the base of the back.
-It never seems to go away, and sitting in the same constrained position for long periods of time only makes it worse.
+Whether you are a truck driver or not, most people have probably experienced that nagging, awful ache at the base of the back.
+It never seems to go away and sitting in the same constrained position for long periods of time only makes it worse.
 The ache can also be an effect of heavy lifting or strained movements, which are daily occurrences for most truck drivers.

 Making Stretching a Habit

 Doing routine stretches every day isn’t just for gymnasts and track stars.
-Any person at any age or shape can benefit from doing stretches.
+Any person at any age or physical shape can benefit from doing stretches.
 The consistent, vibrating movements that truck drivers experience on a daily basis causes the muscles to tighten over time.
-These important muscles have to be loosened everyday to prevent serious injury.
+These important muscles have to be loosened every day to prevent serious injury.

 Bossen suggests two minutes of stretching before you begin the trucking trip and two minutes after.
 One of the best moves is to put one foot on the step of the truck and stretch the back leg in the lunge position.
 Bend the front knee and hold for about 20 seconds then repeat with the other leg.

 Truckers can loosen up back muscles by touching their toes or bending backwards with both hands on their hips.
 Is the pain starting to feel like neck strain?
 Slowly moving the head back and forth and front to back can help ease the ache that gets worse with time.

 One of the reasons truck drivers are so vulnerable to back injuries is because of the long periods of sitting followed closely by intense heavy lifting.
 The bending forward movement makes the disc between spinal joints stick out which makes it very easy for a serious injury to occur.

 Bossen encourages drivers to use a “lock and load” method.
 Locking the elbows close to the body makes it difficult to rely just on the arms for strength, which protects the spine.
 He says over 99 percent of back injuries are a result of not using this technique.